morgango/honey/README.md

 ### Data

 The data itself is from [Data Driven Security](http://datadrivensecurity.info/blog/pages/dds-dataset-collection.html).
 Muchas gracias to them for providing some usable data.
+In addition, I have enriched the data, providing protocol names (like HTTP, SSH, etc) to match the ports that are being provided in the data.

+#### Dictionary

+The important fields in the data are:

 * `attack_vector` - text that describes the protocol used to attack the server, if available (often it is not).
 This is added to the original data.
 * `country_code` -  text for the country code for the attacker